quicwg/ops-drafts/draft-ietf-quic-applicability.md

 however, the application usually cannot control how data transmitted over one stream is mapped into frames or how those frames are bundled into packets.

-By default, many QUIC implementations will try to maximally pack QUIC packets with one or more stream data frames to minimize bandwidth consumption and computational costs (see section 13 of {{!QUIC}}).
+By default, many implementations will try to maximally pack QUIC packets with one or more stream data frames to minimize bandwidth consumption and computational costs (see section 13 of {{!QUIC}}).
 If there is not enough data available to fill a packet, an implementation might wait for a short time, to